baijuw/eda-mcp-server/README.md

 # EDA MCP Server Kubernetes

-EDA MCP Server forked from [mcp-server-kubernetes](https://github.com/Flux159/mcp-server-kubernetes.git) that can connect to a Kubernetes cluster and manage it.
-Supports loading kubeconfig from multiple sources in priority order.
+The EDA MCP Server is a fork of [mcp-server-kubernetes](https://github.com/Flux159/mcp-server-kubernetes.git).
+It extends the Kubernetes cluster manager and adds specific capabilities for Nokia EDA integration.

 ## Docker Build